MachXNU/MachXNU.github.io/_tabs/about.md

 At the end of the summer 2021, Iris for iOS 11 was ready, with a binpack and an ssh server, so I decided to port it to iOS 13.7, which worked fine after some modifications.\
 I am now planning to include a proper bootstrap with Procursus + Sileo, but I'm feeling a bit lazy to patch CoreTrust right now :) But I will most probably do it one day.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’ve successfully ported Iris to iOS 13.0-13.7 using <a href="https://twitter.com/OdysseyTeam_?ref_src=twsrc%5Etfw">@OdysseyTeam_</a>’s version of cicuta_virosa.
 Remount works fine and SSH too ! 🥳 <a href="https://t.co/pubNfXhUEw">pic.twitter.com/pubNfXhUEw</a></p>&mdash; MachXNU (@MachXNU) <a href="https://twitter.com/MachXNU/status/1431345725904928774?ref_src=twsrc%5Etfw">August 27, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+I will open source it once my exams are done.

 ## My devices
 Over time, I have purchased/picked up several Apple devices, so my collection now is :